ATM-Tech/aidenmadaffri.com/content/posts/my-colemak-journey-and-why-qwerty-is-not-the-only-option.md

 #### How long will it take me to learn?

-Unfortunately this question has no real answer as it will be different for everyone.
+Unfortunately, this question has no real answer as it will be different for everyone.
 There are many factors such as the amount of practicing, current typing technique, and how fast you generally learn (age could be a cause of this).
 In my example, I switched completely cold turkey, with bad typing habits, while practicing 3-4 hours a day, and it took me about a month to reach 75% of my previous top speed.

 <a id="orgf9a2caa"></a>